 Climate change is affecting mango production worldwide.
-At MMA Farms in Multan, we have observed changes firsthand over the past decade.
+We in Multan, we have observed changes firsthand over the past decade.

 Observed Changes in Pakistan